apburnes/astro-digital/README.md

   });
 ```

+### Chaining Search Queries

 #### astro.limit(count)

-This method can be prepended in a chain before the search is called to change the default limit;
+This method can be prepended in a chain before the search is called to change the default limit.

 __Params__
 - `count`: Integer of number of results returned